 Note to all subway riders, take a good look on each station after you leave the Broad Channel stop and get on the local S train.
 At each station stop from the 90th Stop to the 116th Stop, there is a stain glass display by each subway sign.
 Take a good look at the colorful and beautiful work by artist Michael Miller done in 2010.
 They are very beautiful.

 Located at the Beach 90 Station in Rockaway Beach, the artist, who is a graduate of New Mexico State University and the School of the Art Institute Chicago, was given the commission by MTA Arts in Transit and created this piece using the inspiration of his paintings to make these glass creations.
-These were created between 2009-2012.
+These were created between 2009-2012 and can be seen at all the stations.

 Subway Station 90 artwork by Michael Miller